 Some of your study PHI does not have a code number with it.
-Your permission for the use and sharing of your PHI lasts 50 years from the date that you sign this form or until the end of the study, whichever comes first.
+Your permission for the use and sharing of your PHI lasts fifty years from the date that you provide your electronic signature or until the end of the study, whichever comes first.